Algerdi/playwright-framework/README.md

 This repository is a tool for automating end-to-end (e2e) testing of [microservice-app-example](https://github.com/elgris/microservice-app-example) product using [Playwright](https://playwright.dev/docs/intro).

+The [tests](/e2e/tests) directory contains the tests.
+By their names we can understand what they contain:
+- [auth.setup.ts](/e2e/tests/auth.setup.ts) is a file for pre-logging and saving the user's state to reduce test execution time;
+- [login.spec.ts](/e2e/tests/login.spec.ts) is test cases related to logging;
+- [logs.spec.ts](/e2e/tests/logs.spec.ts) are test cases to test logs in the event logging service;
+- [todo.spec.ts](/e2e/tests/todo.spec.ts) are test cases for testing the creation and deletion of tasks.

+The [Pages](/e2e/Pages) directory contains the test steps for each test case file.

 ## Setting Playwright options

 All parameters for running tests are located in the [playwright config file](playwright.config.ts).